PowerBridge-ai/crypsense-ai-app-data/wallet/README.md

 # Wallet Data

-This file contains data related to user wallets.
+This directory contains data related to user wallet.